marco-brandizi/knetminer-wiki/Creating-a-novel-knowledge-network-for-KnetMiner.md

 ```
 This will compare the names of all concepts/nodes in the network and merge them if they are identical.
 After running this XML either using Ondex-mini or Ondex, you have one network showing the PFam and InterPro domains for all proteins encoded by their respective genes.

+The Brassicaoleracea_Report.xml is XML without any linebreaks, here's a piece of Python to pretty-print the XML:

+    python -c 'import lxml.etree as etree; x = etree.parse("Boleracea_report.xml"); print etree.tostring(x, pretty_print = True)'

+(depends on lxml)

 ## Homology

 Next, we'll see whether we can connect some homologous proteins to our _B. oleracea_ proteins.